 - A brief letter of support from an academic referee able to comment on the candidate’s potential for completing a PhD;

-- A brief letter from the candidate’s current clinical training supervisor confirming that the candidate is making satisfactory progress in vocational training and stating support for the candidate seeking flexibility in clinical training, if appointed.
+- A brief letter from the candidate’s current clinical career development supervisor confirming that the candidate is making satisfactory progress in clinical training and stating support for the candidate seeking flexibility in clinical training if appointed.

-For General Practice trainees, a brief note from A/Prof Jo-Anne Manski-Nankervis confirming sponsorship by the University of Melbourne Department of General Practice.
+- For General Practice trainees, a brief note from A/Prof Jo-Anne Manski-Nankervis ([email protected]) confirming sponsorship by the University of Melbourne Department of General Practice.

-End August 2021: Invitations sent out to short-listed candidates for interviews
+Late August 2023: Invitations sent out to shortlisted candidates for interviews

 Associate Professor Margie Danchin

 Group Leader, Vaccine Uptake, Murdoch Children’s Research Institute; Paediatrician, Department of General Medicine,The Royal Children’s Hospital; A/Prof and David Bickart Clinician Scientist Fellow, Department of Paediatrics and School of Population and Global Health, The University of Melbourne; Director Clinician Scientist pathways, The University of Melbourne Chair, Collaboration on Social Science and Immunisation (COSSI).

 Associate Director for Research Translation; Consultant Haematologist; Program Head, Cancer Biology & Therapeutics; Head, Cancer Epigenetics Laboratory, Peter MacCallum Cancer Centre